albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 - Medium Post: TBD

-Duplicate data in the "distributed/BigData" world is a reality, especially if your pipeline is using Kafka at some stage (rebalancing still coming about), reprocessing from host DB2, failed ACK in a microservice publishing  into PubSub, etc. Sometimes it is just okay to deal with them, but your eye pupil can get into proper autofocus mode after some duplicated DEBIT or BILLS push notifications are just popping up on your smartphone's screen, not cool at all...
+Duplicate data in the "distributed/BigData" world is a reality, especially if your pipeline is using Kafka at some stage (rebalancing still coming about), reprocessing old transactions by mistake from your origin (e.g: with a ChangeDataCapture from DB2), failed ACK in a microservice when publishing into PubSub, and so on.
+Sometimes it is just okay to deal with them, but your eye pupil can get into proper autofocus mode after some duplicated DEBIT or BILLS push notifications are just popping up on your smartphone's screen, not cool at all...

-At some point in your pipeline you must drop the duplicated processed data or prevent them from being sent at least, but what about if you have sent millions of notifications already sent, besides you need to face a high throughput of pushes to be delivered (end of the month bills, black friday) and low latency to be resolved before being sent... **SOLUTION**? you need to keep state externally or maybe internally...¿?
+At some point in your pipeline you must drop the duplicated processed data or prevent them from being sent at least, but what about if you have sent millions of notifications already sent, besides you need to face a high throughput of pushes to be delivered (end of the month bills, black friday, holidays, etc) and low latency to be resolved before being sent...
+*SOLUTION*? you need
+to keep state externally or maybe internally...¿?

-Internally you can easily face issues and out of memory headaches and keeping the state in distributed nodes can be challenging.
-Vertical scalability is actually available in DataFlow Prime, let's explore other options.
+Internally you can easily face issues, out of memory headaches and keeping the state in distributed nodes can be challenging.
+Vertical scalability is actually available in DataFlow Prime, but let's explore other options.

-Externally you have some DB like HBase (BigTable), Cache (Redis, Memorystore), In Memory Data Grid (IMDG Hazelcast), etc...
+Externally you have some databases widely used in the distributed world like Cassandra, HBase (BigTable), Cache (Redis, Memorystore), In Memory Data Grid (IMDG Hazelcast), etc...
 Each of them have different pros and cons (not the purpose of this post), but the main drawback on the cloud you can guess it: COST.
 Furthermore, if you need to deploy Regional or Multi-Regional instances, this cost will proportionally increase.

 Some of you can be familiar with _mapWithState_ in SparkStreaming (https://www.databricks.com/blog/2016/02/01/faster-stateful-stream-processing-in-apache-spark-streaming.html), keeping state of elements among windows.
-Apache Beam has also a really cool pattern https://beam.apache.org/blog/timely-processing/ called State and Timer (S & T) widely used in the industry and with some interesting underlying infrastructure when using the DataFlow runner, I will encourage to go through some of the Beam Summit talks in the last section.
+Apache Beam has also a really cool and more powerful pattern https://beam.apache.org/blog/timely-processing/ called State and Timer (S & T) widely used in the industry and with some interesting underlying infrastructure when using the DataFlow runner, I will encourage to go through some of the Beam Summit talks in the last section and figure it out.
 This looks like a good fit... but:

 - how would it be possible using a S & T through an Async ParDo? how would we attach a HTTP Client? how would it scale?
 - how can we achieve this using SCIO Scala for Apache Beam?
-- would this be cheaper than managing infrastructure, replicas, reloading historical notifications? which limitations do we have with streaming, windows and S & T?
+- would this be cheaper than managing infrastructure, replicas, reloading historical notifications after a new node is up or shutdown? which limitations are we facing with streaming, windowing and S & T when asynchronous HTTP calls are involved?

 If you want to figure some of these questions out, this is your place.